kylekingcdn/music-library-exporter/README.md

 ### Printing playlist information

-Printing can be accomplished by running `library-generator print`.
+Printing can be accomplished by running `music-library-exporter print`.

 This command can either be used to determine the ID of a playlist (for use with the export command) or to preview the list of playlists that will be included in your export.